spikegrobstein/acbtool/README.markdown

 ## Building

+`acbtool` depends on libiconv.
+This library is used for converting from UTF16 to UTF8 and can be downloaded from http://www.gnu.org/software/libiconv/

 To build the software, run the make.sh command (included in this archive). it will output a commandline program called `acbtool`

 This should build on any POSIX operating system (OSX, Linux, BSD, maybe cygwin?, etc) without modification.